-I had the best brioche when I visited Paris years ago and I haven’t been able to find anything similar in the US.
+I love French brioche bun which is eggy, buttery, puffy, with a soft yet crispy crumb.
+I had the best brioche when I visited Paris but I haven’t been able to find anything similar in the US.

 - 2 cups all-purpose flour

-- 2 1/2 tablespoons + 1/2 teaspoon sugar
+- 2 1/2 tablespoons sugar (+ 1/2 teaspoon sugar)

-- 2 1/4 teaspoons active dry yeast Red Star brand prefereed
+- 2 1/4 teaspoons active dry yeast (Red Star brand prefereed)

-- 1 teaspoon table salt plus a pinch for the egg wash
+- 1 teaspoon table salt (plus a pinch for the egg wash)

-- 2 large eggs room temperature
+- 2 large eggs (room temperature)

-- 1/4 cup whole milk room temperature
+- 1/4 cup whole milk (room temperature)

 - 1/2 cup unsalted butter, cut into 16 pieces, softened

-- 1 large egg for egg wash
+- 1 large egg (for egg wash)

 - In a stand mixer fitted with the paddle attachment, mix the flour, sugar, yeast, and salt on low speed until well combined.
 Add the eggs and the milk and mix on low speed.

 - Transfer the dough to a lightly floured surface.
-Knead it by hand a few times and then form it into a ball Cover loosely with plastic and let the dough rise in a warm spot until doubled in size, about 1 hour.
+Knead it by hand a few times and then form it into a ball.
+Cover loosely with plastic and let the dough rise in a warm spot until doubled in size, about 1 hour.

 - Divide the dough into 12 equal pieces.
 Cover the dough to prevent it from drying out.
 Roll each piece of dough into a tight ball, and then into a rod and moving it in a circular motion to form the shape above.

 - In a small bowl, make the egg wash by beating the remaining egg and a pinch of salt.
 Lightly brush the top of the brioches.
 Bake until golden-brown, or about 18 minutes.
 Let cool before turning them out.
 Serve warm.